pkp/pkp-docs/admin-guide/en/deploy-jobs.md

 supervisorctl reread
 ```

-We strongly recommend to restart the Worker rather than Supervisor to reflect and consider the new changes pushed to production.
-Restarting Supervisor suddenly will cause the workers to quit abruptly and if the workers are in the middle of processing a job, it will not get the chance to complete the job which may cause undesired
+> **Warning:** We strongly recommend to restart the Worker rather than Supervisor to reflect and consider the new changes pushed to production.
+Restarting Supervisor suddenly will cause the workers to quit abruptly and if the workers are in the middle of processing a job, it will not get the chance to complete the job which may cause undesired.
+{:.warning}

 To configure Supervisor on other systems, or to learn more about monitoring processes, read the [Supervisor documentation](http://supervisord.org/index.html).